MicrosoftDocs/common-data-model-and-service/common-data-model/faq.md

 ### How to discover CDM content in the lake?
 Today, a CDM folder within the lake can be identified by the existing of a model.json file that conforms to the CDM model.json specification.
 We are actively working with the ADLS team to add better discovery mechanisms to make it easier to find and consume data and metadata in CDM folders.

-### How do I get started with CDM folders & ADLSg2?
+### How do I get started with CDM folders and ADLSg2?
-Start by created an Azure Data Lake Gen2 instance, with hierarchical namespaces enabled.
+Start by creating an Azure Data Lake Gen2 instance, with hierarchical namespaces enabled.
 Once the instance is available you can onboard it to a service that produces CDM folders, such as Power BI dataflows, or start by creating your own filesystem and CDM folder format then providing access to a service that consumers CDM folders or your own applications.

 ### What are the correct authorization levels for CDM folders in ADLSg2?
 In general the best practice is to set the least required privilege to complete the action.